eza-community/eza/man/eza.1.md

 : For simply listing only directories and not files, consider using the `--only-dirs` (`-D`) option as an alternative.

+`--list-dirs`
+: List directories matched by the given pattern instead of recursing into them.

+: This is particularly useful when using globbing, as it will display only the directories that match the glob instead of their contents.

 `-L`, `--level=DEPTH`
 : Limit the depth of recursion.